MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/hooks/publishers.md

 [!INCLUDE [API_version](../_data/version.md)]

 A publisher is a service that publishes events to service hooks.
-For example, Team Foundation Server is a publisher which sends code, build, work item, and other events.
+For example, Azure DevOps Server is a publisher which sends code, build, work item, and other events.

 [!INCLUDE [GET_STARTED](../_data/get-started.md)]